benaitcheson/T2A2_Marketplace_App/README.md

 ## About the Project

 This application was designed to make financial planning costs more competitive so the customer has better access to professional financial advice.
-Each planner registers their Australian Financial Services Licence (AFSL) and their background while each customer registers and completes the fact finder so that a planner can choose which client can receive the appropriate advice.
+Each planner registers their Australian Financial Services Licence (AFSL) and their background while each customer registers and completes the fact finder so that a planner can tailor their advice to each client.

 ### **Built With (Tech Stack)**

+- Ruby on Rails
+- HTML
+- CSS
+-

 (Part of R11)